 PositioningA valuable position in a competitive market.
 For example, the solar panel company that makes the most efficient and durable product.

 Network EffectsSome services become more valuable as more people use them.
-For example, the value of a social media tool mostly comes from the number of people who are using it.An established ability to develop and sustain positive relationships with customers by being helpful, diligent and friendly.
-In some cases, firms struggle for decades to try to improve customer service without much success.
-As such, a positive service culture can be an extremely valuable asset.The end-to-end customer experience offered by a business.
+For example, the value of a social media tool mostly comes from the number of people who are using it.service culture can be an extremely valuable asset.customer experience offered by a business.
 For example, a restaurant with diligent service, a stimulating environment, beautiful decor and delicious food.

 ResilienceThe ability of a business to survive stress and problems.
 For example, an IT consulting firm that learns from unhappy clients and failed projects verses one that pretends every engagement was a success.